MainakVerse/another-me/README.md

 ## ⚡ Usage Limits

 - 4 avatar generations per day per user
+- After 4 generations are over, open in a new incognito tab and keep using
 - Resets at midnight local time
 - Maximum processing time: 30 seconds per generation